|Industry||Mining, Environmental Protection, Insurance|

 Irreplaceable assistance, while projecting the pathways, is provided by the Pixpro modeling tools.
 Just add / remove hypothetical barriers, dig virtual pathways.
 In order to track changes over time you can use the Compare in Time function, where you can combine a newly generated DEM with a previous version and receive measured volume changes in places of interest.

-It’s an accurate, time saving and most importantly – safe solution.
+It’s an accurate, time saving and most importantly – safe solution for mine maintenance.

 A detailed 3D model of the copper quarry achieved just over 1 hour (excluding the logistics to the location time).